S0nFra/keyborad-disabler-app/README.md

 # keyborad-disabler-app
 App on system tray icon to disable keyboard (e.g. to clean it).
-Works for windows, in progress for Linux
+Works for windows, some issues for Linux

 ## Dependencies
 Need the following pip's packages